MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 search.appverid: MET150
 description: "Learn about reports for cloud to cloud migration using Migration Manager in Microsoft 365."
 ---
-# Migration Manager:  Cloud migration logs and reports
+# Migration Manager: Reports and error codes for cloud migrations

 When migrating from another cloud source to Microsoft 365, Migration Manager generates a series of scan log and reports for cloud migration scenarios.
 Use these reports to help manage, audit, and troubleshoot your migration process.